 SageMaker also allows you to compare the model performance of validation sets across different models, therefore making it easy for data scientists to track different ML experiments at the same time.

 Room for improvement

 It’s worth pointing out that the platform’s visual interface is somewhat clucky, but its visual nature makes it easy to use, allowing users to create models, manage experiments, and debug.

-Another downside to knowing, however, includes SageMaker’s inability to let you schedule training jobs.
+Another downside to know, however, includes SageMaker’s inability to let you schedule training jobs.
 On top of that, the platform doesn’t allow you to track metrics you log in during training sessions.

-Amazon SageMaker requires a certain level of technological or coding background, not being the best option if you are a beginner in these areas.
+Amazon SageMaker requires a certain level of technological or coding background, so it wouldn't be the best option if you are a beginner in these areas.
 However, with the right team and the right knowledge, SageMaker can effectively optimize your business's processes.
 ADP, Inc. had an average timeline of two weeks to deploy ML models before using Amazon SageMaker.
 This meant that fields such as employee turnover and other recruiting matters had a reduced level of effectivity when aiming to analyze patterns and reduce outcomes.
-After adopting SageMaker, this estimate timeline went down to one day and the processes involved in ADP’s recruiting department were highly optimised.
+After adopting SageMaker, this estimate timeline went down to one day and the processes involved in ADP’s recruiting department were highly optimized.